 One can imagine many ways to code control.
+For example,

 - 1) It is possible to code the fault condition in each rule.
 However this is expensive and can allow multiple interacting faults to interfere with each other. - 2) It is possible to use salience to define a hierarchy for the rules.
-This is a very bad idea that leads to complex un-maintainable code.

-'''

 example: Fault Detection: Salience 3

 Fault Diagnosis: Salience 2

 Fault Repair: Salience 1.

-'''